zsirossm/Privacy/README.md

     • Preference Cookies.
 We use Preference Cookies to remember your preferences and various settings.
     • Security Cookies.
 We use Security Cookies for security purposes.
 Use of Data
-TradesmanIQ uses the collected data for various purposes:
+TradesmanIQ and 4TRailZ uses the collected data for various purposes:
     • To provide and maintain the Service
     • To notify you about changes to our Service
     • To allow you to participate in interactive features of our Service when you choose to do so